In-Page Navigation

 Applicants should arrange for letters of reference to be submitted by three individuals who are familiar with their scientific abilities and listed on the application form.
 Concise letters are encouraged and in any case must be no more than three pages in length including salutation and signature—any additional pages will be discarded.

-These letters must be uploaded no later than November 9, 2023, 7:00 PM EST (4:00 PM PST, 24:00 UTC).
+These letters must be uploaded no later than November 6, 2024, 7:00 PM EST (4:00 PM PST, 24:00 UTC).

-Applicants should emphasize to their letter writers that the letters must be uploaded as PDF files using the submission form by the deadline for the review panelists to be able to see the letters.
+Applicants should emphasize to their letter writers that the letters must be uploaded as PDF files by the deadline using the submission form for the review panelists to be able to see the letters.
 There is no assurance that late letters can be sent to the reviewers in time to be considered during the selection process.

 Letter writers and applicants will receive an email confirming the submission of each letter.
 If this email is not received, or if there are any other questions, please contact nhfp@stsci.edu.

 Please note that the letters of reference are due a week after the applications.
-The application deadline is November 2, 2023, 7:00 PM EDT (4:00 PM PDT, 23:00 UTC).
+The application deadline is October 30, 2024 7:00 PM EDT (4:00 PM PDT, 23:00 UTC).

 5. Endorsement Letter